Heuristics for multi-stage quantum walks to find Ising ground states: Results and Discussion

 Three main sets of results have been calculated.
-The first calculates the infinite time probability for up to 20 stages on the dataset of typical problems.
-This can be seen in figure \ref{inf_median}.
-The other set of results have been calculated using the heuristic time in equation \ref{time_final}.
-These are shown in figure \ref{short_median} and figure \ref{hard_median} for the typical and hard dataset respectively.
+The first calculates the infinite time probability from Appendix \ref{InfTime} for up to 20 stages on $\mathcal{D}_{\text{random}}$.
+This can be seen in Figure \ref{inf_median}.
+The other sets of results have been calculated using the heuristic time in Eq.~\eqref{time_final}.
+These are shown in Figure \ref{short_median} and Figure \ref{hard_median} for $\mathcal{D}_{\text{random}}$ and $\mathcal{D}_{\text{hard}}$ respectively.
 All points represent the median success probability for all problems in the respective dataset.
 The median has been used to better separate the behaviour of the method on typical and hard problems, as the behaviours are significantly different.

+The best known exact classical solver for SK spin-glass problems has a runtime of $O(2^{0.451n})$ in the average case \cite{bestquantum}.
+As such, any new algorithms are also expected to scale like $O(2^{an})$, where $a$ is algorithm dependent.
+For quantum algorithms with probabilistic outcomes, it is more useful to discuss success probability, given by $O(2^{-an})$, with $O(2^{an})$ runs needed on average to find a solution.
+Each individual run of the algorithm will have a runtime that can scale with $n$, with the exact scaling often being machine dependent.
+For the algorithms being discussed here, that scaling is a small polynomial.
+The best known quantum algorithm not based on quantum walks applies quantum branch-and-bound to the best known classical algorithm, to give $a = 0.226$ \cite{bestquantum}.
+Quantum walks offer an alternative solution pathway, with previous work achieving $a = 0.410$ \cite{Callison} with a single stage quantum walk, and $a = 0.12$ with guided quantum walks \cite{Dennis}.